 The gateway to the North Coast is Mombasa, although some visitors fly directly to Malindi.
 See the Mombasa section for details of how to get to Mombasa.
 The Coastal highway runs north of Mombasa all the way to Kenya’s northern frontier.
 Driving your own car or hired car as far as Malindi is very easy.
-There are regular buses and matatus along the North coast.
+There is public transport along the North coast.
 Many hotels and resorts in this area have Mombasa shuttles or can arrange vehicle transfers.
 Private taxis from Mombasa will also take you to the North Coast beaches for an agreed fare.
 Malindi airport has daily scheduled flights to Mombasa, Nairobi and Lamu.
 The airport also serves Private Charters.

 Regular buses and Matatus service the North Coast Highway.
 Services are less regular north of Malindi.
 Taxis can be found in any town, or at most hotels or resorts.